openssl/openssl/README-ENGINES.md

 implementation supports, and for an application to directly feed string based input to those ENGINEs, in the form of name-value pairs.
-This is an extensible way for ENGINEs to define their own "configuration" mechanisms that are specific to a given ENGINE (eg. for a particular hardware device) but that should be consistent across *all* OpenSSL-based applications when they use that ENGINE.
+This is an extensible way for ENGINEs to define their own "configuration" mechanisms that are specific to a given ENGINE (e.g. for a particular hardware device) but that should be consistent across *all* OpenSSL-based applications when they use that ENGINE.
 Work is in progress (or at least in planning) for supporting these control commands from the CONF (or